softwarewolves/softwarewolves-doc/Getting started.md

   One of these is for use by your bot, the other can be used to manually interact with the game and view the activity.

-  Test them in your xmpp client.
+  Test them in your xmpp client (e.g. pidgin or adium).

 ## 3. Manually play the game
 A good way to make sure you understand how the game works is to walk through the manual test procedure - see [Acceptance procedure.md](Acceptance procedure.md)